zinzy/My-Digital-Garden/_notes/* One of my most important pursuits is to see what water is.md

 ---
-title: "* Yin yoga trains the discomfort muscle"
+title: "* One of my most important pursuits is to see what water is"
 date: 2022-12-01
 excerpt: ""
 categories: []